RealKinetic/locust_k8s/Blog_part_2.md

     A common set up is to run a single master on one machine, and then run one slave instance per processor core, on the slave machines.

-This design ends up fitting well with Kubernetes and Google Container Engine.
+This design fits well with Kubernetes and Google Container Engine.
 We can create a single master node and then as many worker nodes as we deem necessary.
-The nice thing with Kubernetes is we can spin up and down the number of nodes as we go.
-All we need to do is create a few configuration files, walk through a couple of steps, and then we'll be running with as many machines as we'd like.
+The nice thing about using Kubernetes is that we change the number of nodes at run-time.
+To run on GKE, we only need to create a few configuration files, walk through a couple of setup steps, and then we'll be running with as many machines as we'd like.

 ## Distributed Locust on Google Container Engine

-A few notes on GKE and Kubernetes.
-Between GKE, Kubernetes and Docker we have three ecosystems that we are integrating here.
-Not only that but Docker is platform agnostic and is building it's own runtime eco-system outside of Kubernetes.
-Kubernetes while started within Google is a true open source project that is not only attempting to be platform agnostic so it can run in any environment but is also container agnostic.
-So it supports other container types beyond Docker.
-There are real positives in these designs as they allow us to plugin the pieces that make the most sense for our use case.
-However the negative is the APIs and documentation can be difficult.
-Some commands that appear to be Kubernetes specific will trigger downstream GKE side effects.
-You can end up with some weird bash commands where you're nesting commands down to docker via Kubernetes.
+First, a few notes on GKE and Kubernetes.
+Between GKE, Kubernetes and Docker we are integrating three distinct ecosystems.
+Additionally, Docker is platform agnostic *and* is building their own runtime eco-system outside of Kubernetes.
+Kubernetes, while started within Google, is a true open source project that is attempting to be platform agnostic (so it can run in any environment) and is also *container* agnostic.
+In other words, Kubernetes supports container types beyond Docker.
+These designs allow us to plugin the pieces that make the most sense for our use case.
+However, the negative is that understanding the APIs and documentation can be difficult.
+Some commands that appear to be Kubernetes specific will trigger side effects on GKE.
+The end result is that some bash commands are nesting commands to be passed through to docker via Kubernetes.

-Also all of these projects are in relative infancy so things are always changing.
-This makes a guide like this a bit difficult to keep up to date and in sync.
-We highly recommend you dig into [Google Cloud Documentation](https://cloud.google.com/docs/) specifically the Google [Compute](https://cloud.google.com/compute/) and [Container](https://cloud.google.com/container-engine/) Engine and [networking](https://cloud.google.com/products/networking/) documentation, not to mention [Kubernetes](https://kubernetes.io/) and [Docker](https://www.docker.com/) to get an intution and especially if you hit issues as you go.
+Also, all of these projects are in relative infancy and constantly evolving.
+This makes a guide like this difficult to keep up to date.
+We highly recommend you review the [Google Cloud Documentation](https://cloud.google.com/docs/), specifically the Google [Compute Engine](https://cloud.google.com/compute/), [Container Engine](https://cloud.google.com/container-engine/), and [Cloud Networking](https://cloud.google.com/products/networking/) documentation, in addition to the [Kubernetes](https://kubernetes.io/) and [Docker](https://www.docker.com/) documentation to get an intuition and *especially* if you hit issues as you go through the tutorial.

-We also recommend hitting up the Slack communities ([GCP](https://gcp-slack.appspot.com/), [Kubernetes](http://slack.k8s.io/), [Docker](https://community.docker.com/registrations/groups/4316)) for help or find folks on social media.
-We have found the community around these projects extremely helpful.
+We also recommend hitting up the Slack communities ([GCP](https://gcp-slack.appspot.com/), [Kubernetes](http://slack.k8s.io/), [Docker](https://community.docker.com/registrations/groups/4316)) for help.
+We have found the communities around each of these projects extremely helpful.

-In this example we'll use 7 worker nodes with a single master node.
+Now, let's get started.
+In this example we'll use 10 worker nodes with a single master node.

 ### Configuration Files

-The configurations for our master, service definition and workers are in [kubernetes-config](https://github.com/RealKinetic/locust_k8s/tree/part-2/kubernetes-config).
+The configurations for our master, service definition, and workers are in [kubernetes-config](https://github.com/RealKinetic/locust_k8s/tree/part-2/kubernetes-config).
 You should see the following files in that directory:

   - [locust-master-controller.yaml](https://github.com/RealKinetic/locust_k8s/blob/part-2/kubernetes-config/locust-master-controller.yaml)
   - [locust-master-service.yaml](https://github.com/RealKinetic/locust_k8s/blob/part-2/kubernetes-config/locust-master-service.yaml)